WHAT BRAND OF BASEBALL CARDS ARE WORTH MONEY

 While the previously mentioned brands produced some of the most notable vintage rookie cards, there are also modern issues that maintain value as well.
 Upper Deck began in 1989 and revolutionized the industry with incredibly high quality card stock and photography worthy of a fine art collection.
 Many of their early star rookies like a Ken Griffey Jr. rookie or Chipper Jones rookie never lose popularity.

-Read also: 1991 TOPPS BASEBALL CARDS VALUES
+Read also: BASEBALL CARDS TO GET GRADED

 Manufacturers like Pacific, Score, and Sportflix produced niche sets in the 1970s-80s featuring airbrushed artwork, team-specific themes and oddballs.
 These quirky parallel brands can be quite valuable for completing vintage sets.